wvanderp/GoldDiggersLog/sessions/Session 1.md

 [[Eur Dur]]
 [[Galadriel i sael|Galadriel]]

-[[Yara|a female half-orc]] is fighting with a human.
+[[Yara stonefist|a female half-orc]] is fighting with a human.
 At some point, the half-orc knocks out the human, and four of his friends take over the fight.
 The half-orc, who seemed to be winning, is now losing the fight.
 The owner of the tavern commands everybody out.
 The half-orc falls unconscious.

 During the fight, [[Traris]] and [[Galadriel i sael|Galadriel]] stay at the table, enjoying a delicious glass of wine. [[Eur Dur|eur]] and [[Isona]] "try" to jump into the action. [[Isona]] gets one and grapples him.
 While [[Eur Dur]] fails at jumping from a table and gets some points in emotional damage.
 [[Dan Sing]], who was watching from the first floor while playing a "fighting" song